githubZYQ/easypermission/README-en.md

 # Function using
 Now let's see how to use it.
 ## 1.To check the permission
-All you need to do is call the hasPermission method of EasyPermission, which allows multiple permissions to be passed in at the same time.
+All you need to do is call the **hasPermission** method of EasyPermission, which allows multiple permissions to be passed in at the same time.
 ````java
 EasyPermission.build().hasPermission(this, Manifest.permission.CALL_PHONE);
 ````
 ## 2.To apply for permission
-If you need to apply for permissions when your application starts, and you don't care about the result of permissions,<br> You only need to call the requestPermission method of EasyPermission, which supports multiple permissions passing in.<br>
+If you need to apply for permissions when your application starts, and you don't care about the result of permissions,<br> You only need to call the **requestPermission** method of EasyPermission, which supports multiple permissions passing in.<br>
 ````java
  EasyPermission.build().requestPermission(MainActivity.this, Manifest.permission.CALL_PHONE);
 ````
 ## 3.Results that require permissions
 If you need to know the result of the user's selection after applying permission, while executing your own method myVoid(),<br>
-So just do it in onPermissionsAccess,<br>
+So just do it in **onPermissionsAccess**,<br>
-In onPermissionsDismiss is the user rejecting permission feedback.
+In **onPermissionsDismiss** is the user rejecting permission feedback.
 ````java
  EasyPermission.build()
                 .mRequestCode(RC_CODE_CALLPHONE)